-Has this happened to you yet – when share your diagnosis with others, everyone knows someone with cancer or who had cancer, and are suddenly experts?
-They know just how to cure you as there is this miracle cure, they read about on the internet.
+Has this happened to you yet – when you share your diagnosis with others, everyone knows someone with cancer or who had cancer, and are suddenly experts?
+They know just how to cure you as there is this miracle cure that they read about on the internet.

 It can feel like they don’t trust you to know what is best for you, or that you are an idiot.

 Others can force their opinions on you, give you weird and wonderful opinions.
-Lots advice on what you ‘should do’ to fix this.
-You didn’t even ask their advice!
+Lots of advice on what you ‘should do’ to fix this and you didn’t even ask their advice!